d3k4-k3rb3r0s/CarWash/README.md

 # CarWash 1.0.0
 WARNING: This script is so bad it needs serious cleaning up and refactoring, but it does work consistently as is so I am sharing it for the purposes of collaboration at this point.
 I will continue fixing and developing as time goes.
 It does not even have an entry point yet.

-WHat is it:
+What is it:
 Tool to automate Wash>Reaver pixiedust workflow with cyberpunk themed output.

-run > determine interface > run wash and sort by signal strength > run reaver in descending order > ave successfuly recovered pin & psk to csv
+run > determine interface > run wash and sort by signal strength > run reaver in descending order > write successfully recovered pin & psk to csv

 Requirements:
 Reaver (preferrably the t6x)